Core5: Ongoing Data to Drive Instructional Priority

 In Core5, student data is easy to access and simple to interpret.
-While students are working independently in the online activities, Lexia’s patented embedded assessment system, Assessment Without Testing®, provides educators with actionable, norm-referenced and criterion-referenced performance data without interrupting the flow of instruction to administer a test.
-The assessment data is correlated to and highly predictive of outcomes on DIBELS, AIMSweb, MAP, and other commonly used assessments and can save teachers up to a month of instructional time.
+Lexia’s patented embedded assessment system, Assessment Without Testing®, provides actionable, norm-referenced and criterion-referenced performance data without administering a test.
+This data is correlated to and highly predictive of outcomes on DIBELS, AIMSweb, MAP, and other commonly used assessments and can save teachers up to a month of instructional time.

 Predict Students’ Risk of Reading Failure

 The myLexia data reports provide educators with a Performance Predictor that informs them of each student’s percent chance of reaching end-of-year benchmarks.
 Color-coded icons are used throughout the myLexia reports, signifying risk level in order to visually help educators to quickly assess and compare the risk of reading failure associated with their students (red = high risk; yellow = some risk; green = low risk).

 Based on each student's Performance Predictor, myLexia also prescribes the amount of instructional intensity required to improve the likelihood of reaching their end-of-year target, grade-level targets.
 The "Prescription of Intensity" indicates the recommended number of minutes per week the student should use the program, and highlights the teacher-led instruction necessary on specific skills.

 myLexia provides a data-driven action plan that takes the guesswork out of differentiating instruction by helping teachers allocate computer time for the appropriate students and by focusing the teacher or paraprofessional on the greatest instructional needs in the classroom.